BZIvanov/Learning-DesignPatterns-DataStructureAndAlgorithms-OOP/DomainDrivenDesign/bounded-context.md

 Specific responsibility enforced by an explicit boundary.

+Bounded context help us with deciding of how to split our domains in defferent microservices, because it is often not clear where to put boundaries.

 ### Bounded context structure

 - each bounded context has its own ubiquitous language